Toward Automated Robustness Evaluation of Mathematical Reasoning: Analyses

-Prior works \cite{wang2021adversarial,zhu2023promptbench,li-etal-2024-gsm,zhu2024dynamic} utilize a fixed set of rewriting principles to generate adversarial examples.
-Here, we analyze how \mname performs with and without predefined rewriting principles.
 We manually summarize 14 types of rewriting principles, detailed in Appendix~\ref{sec:rewrite}, and compare three strategies: (1) Without Principles (\mname): The rewriter generates variants without any predefined principles.
 (2) With Principles: All 14 predefined principles are added to the rewriter's system prompt for all streams.
 (3) With Principles per Stream: Each stream independently samples 5 principles from the 14 principles.
 As shown in Table~\ref{tab:principles}, the use of predefined principles did not significantly impact the TFR, indicating that the internal knowledge of LLM is sufficient to generate effective rewrites.